 The rally, held in memory of the Berwickshire farmer and racing driver it is named after, was held annually from 1996 onwards but was forced to take five years off after three spectators were killed by an accident near Swinton at 2014’s event.

-2020’s rally is lined up to take place over the weekend of Saturday and Sunday, May 30 and May 31, with the intention of going further west than before, into Cheviot and Eildon.
+the weekend of Saturday and Sunday, May 30 and May 31, with the intention of going further west than previously, into Cheviot and Eildon.

 The proposed first stage is around Westruther, the second stage is from Redpath to Scott’s View and Clintmains, with stage three at Eccles, followed by a repeat of the Westruther and Scott’s View stages and onto Eccles and two further stages at Longformacus.